pvnetto/Giphy-Clone/README.md

 [Live Version](https://giphy-clone-js.herokuapp.com/index.html)

-The goal of this project is to replicate [Giphy's](https://developers.giphy.com/docs/api) website by using [their API](https://developers.giphy.com/docs/api), which has several endpoints that allows the user to fetch multiple kinds of data, and even upload GIFs via POST requests.
-I also replicate most of their design, with some slight modifications to fit the scope and limitations of the project.
-This is begin developed with HTML5, CSS3, JS, Bootstrap 4, SASS, npm, Gulp and webpack.
+The goal of this project is to replicate [Giphy's](https://developers.giphy.com/docs/api) website by using [their API](https://developers.giphy.com/docs/api), which has several endpoints that allows the user to fetch multiple kinds of data.
+I also replicate most of their design, with some modifications to fit the scope and limitations of the project.
+This application was made with HTML5, CSS3, JS, Bootstrap 4, SASS, npm, Gulp and webpack.

 ## Getting started